keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 config -t ci -s table.compaction.major.ratio=2
 ```

-The CompactionCoordinator was manually started on the Muchos VM where the
+The Compaction Coordinator was manually started on the Muchos VM where the
 Accumulo Manager, Zookeeper server, and the Namenode were running.
 The
 following command was used to do this.